Culhwch and Olwen

-Culhwch and Olwen (Culhwch ac Olwen) is a Welsh tale that survives in only two manuscripts about a hero connected with Arthur and his warriors: a complete version in the Red Book of Hergest, c.
-1400, and a fragmented version in the White Book of Rhydderch, c.
+Culhwch and Olwen (Culhwch ac Olwen) is a medieval Welsh tale in which Culhwch, aided by his cousin King Arthur and his warriors, seeks to marry Olwen, daughter of the giant Ysbaddaden Pencawr.
+It survives in only two manuscripts: a complete version in the Red Book of Hergest, c.
+1400, and a fragmentary version in the White Book of Rhydderch, c.
 1325.
-It is the longest of the surviving Welsh prose tales.
-Lady Charlotte Guest included this tale among those she collected under the title The Mabinogion.
+It is the longest of the extant Welsh prose tales, and was included by Lady Charlotte Guest in her collection The Mabinogion.

+The tale uses a bridal quest as a frame story for a series of adventures undertaken by Arthur and his companions, including the completion of numerous seemingly impossible tasks and the hunt for the boar Twrch Trwyth.
+It has been regarded as perhaps the earliest Arthurian tale and among the earliest extant works of Welsh prose, although its date of composition remains debated.

+Culhwch and Olwen influenced later Welsh literature and has been adapted in poetry, theatre, and film.

 Synopsis

 Culhwch's father, King Cilydd son of Celyddon, loses his wife Goleuddydd after a difficult childbirth.
 When he remarries, the young Culhwch rejects his stepmother's attempt to pair him with his new stepsister.
 Offended, the new queen puts a curse on him so that he can marry no one besides the beautiful Olwen, daughter of the giant Ysbaddaden Pencawr.
-Though he has never seen her, Culhwch becomes infatuated with her, but his father warns him that he will never find her without the aid of his famous cousin Arthur.
-The young man immediately sets off to seek his kinsman.
-He finds him at his court in Celliwig in Cornwall.
+Though he has never seen her, Culhwch becomes infatuated with her.
+However, his father warns him that he will never find her without the aid of his famous cousin Arthur.
+The young man immediately sets off to seek his kinsman, and subsequently finds him at his court in Celliwig in Cornwall.